-Since 1979, the lower troposphere over land has warmed much more than over oceans, suggesting that the overall warming mainly is derived from incoming solar radiation.
+Since 1979, the lower troposphere over land has warmed much more than over oceans, suggesting that the overall warming is derived mainly from incoming solar radiation.

 In addition, there may be other reasons for this divergence, such as, e.g., variations in cloud cover and land use.